jonathansick/stsci_sphere/doc/source/user.rst

-Each member in `~sphere.skyline.SkyLine.members` belongs to the `~sphere.skyline.SkyLineMember` class, which contains image name (with path if given), science extension, and WCS object and polygon of that extension.
+Each member in `~sphere.skyline.SkyLine.members` belongs to the `~sphere.skyline.SkyLineMember` class, which contains image name (with path if given), science extension(s), and composite WCS and polygon of the extension(s).
+All skylines start out with a single member from a single image.
+When operations are used to find composite or intersecting skylines, the resulting skyline can have multiple members.

-For example, an ACS/WFC full-frame image would give 2 members, one from EXT 1 and another from EXT 4.
+For example, a skyline from an ACS/WFC full-frame image would give 1 member, which is a composite of extensions 1 and 4.
+A skyline from the union of 2 such images would have 2 members, and so forth.

 Creating skylines
 `````````````````